-The correct treatment can help a person’s condition to improve or help a person to live well, despite the presence of some ongoing symptoms.
-Psychological treatments can be helpful for people affected by a mental illness.
-However, sometimes medications are needed, especially if symptoms are impacting significantly on the person’s life.
+Treatment can help a person’s condition to improve or help a person to live well, despite the presence of some ongoing symptoms.
+Psychological treatments can be helpful for people affected by a mental health condition.
+Sometimes medications are needed, especially if symptoms are impacting significantly on the person’s life.
 There are also other options that can help support recovery.

-A mental health professional makes a diagnosis based on a person’s particular pattern of symptoms.
-For example, symptoms that may indicate a person is experiencing depression include feeling ‘down’ for a prolonged period, not sleeping or sleeping too much, or being unable to concentrate.
+A mental health professional can make an assessment based on a person’s particular pattern of symptoms.
+For example, symptoms that may indicate a person is experiencing depression include feeling ‘down’ for a prolonged period, not or sleeping too much, or being unable to concentrate.
 This might involve face-to-face consultations, questionnaires, behavioural assessments, and sometimes consulting with others including friends, family, teachers, or other health professionals.

 The mental health professional will then come to an understanding about what the person is experiencing, and they might make a diagnosis.
 They will then discuss with the person what the best treatment options are for the symptoms and possible underlying causes.
-Sometimes, the diagnosis changes as symptoms change or as other information about the person and the illness becomes known.
-The most important thing is for the mental health professional to understand the symptoms so that the most helpful treatment can be selected.
+Sometimes, a diagnosis changes as symptoms change or as other information about the person and their symptoms becomes known.
+The most important thing is for the mental health professional to understand the symptoms so that the most helpful treatment and support options can be selected.

 A GP will often conduct an initial assessment themselves, discussing the outcome and treatment options with the person.
-They may then refer the person to a specialised mental health professional, such as a psychiatrist, psychologist or mental health social worker for treatment and support.
+They may then refer the person to a specialised mental health professional, such as a psychiatrist, or mental health for treatment and support.
 Medicare rebated treatments are available.
-GPs also play an important role in making sure that the physical health of a person living with a mental illness is not neglected.
+GPs also play an important role in making sure that the physical health of a person living with a mental health condition is not neglected.

-A psychiatrist is a medical doctor who specialises in the study and treatment of mental illness.
-Most people affected by mental illness will have contact with a psychiatrist at some stage of their illness.
-Those more seriously affected may have more regular contact.
+A psychiatrist is a medical doctor who specialises in the study and treatment of mental health conditions.
+Many people affected by will have contact with a psychiatrist at some stage.
+Those who access medication for their mental health may have more regular contact.

-In Victoria, public, private and specialist mental health services for people living with mental illness include:
+In Victoria, public, private and specialist mental health services for people living with mental health conditions include:

-- specialist mental health services – the impact or severity of a person’s illness, rather than a specific diagnosis, is generally the trigger to access specialist mental health services.
+- specialist mental health services –the impact or severity of a person’s illness, rather than a specific diagnosis, is generally the trigger to access specialist mental health services.
 Specialist mental health services in Victoria are based on catchments.
 They are divided into two service delivery types:

 - clinical services – focus on assessment and treatment of people living with a mental illness.
 These services are called area mental health services and are managed by general health facilities, such as hospitals